elephantrobotics/myStudio3.0_docs/1-blockly/6-useCoords.md

 #### Before using coordinate movement for the first time, some operations need to be performed:

-- To return the robotic arm to the zero position, please refer to [Controlling the robotic arm to return to zero] (3-littleCase.md)
+- To return the robotic arm to the zero position, please refer to [Controlling the robotic arm to return to zero](3-littleCase.md)

 - Set the initial attitude of the robot arm coordinate movement (the machine `J7` needs to be parallel to the ground)